 We also delivered 2,000 bed sheets to Moria camp.

-Online Drop Centre and Digital Informal Education
+Online Drop Centre and digital non-formal education

-Usually we have both informal education and recreational activities at our Drop Centres.
+Usually we have both non-formal education and recreational activities at our Drop Centres.
 Unfortunately, we had to temporarily close these centres, although the need for meaningful activities was still present.
 Our former field workers in Skaramagas thus initiated an online English course, so that our English students could continue to follow their courses.
 This was very well received!

 Former field workers have also made a group on Facebook, where field workers and refugees can communicate and exchange thoughts on what they can do in this difficult time.
 Here people discuss everything from online gaming to how to make a toy car out of a plastic can.